Manual Ability Classification System: Medical use

 It is mostly used as a way of describing a sample population and as an independent variable.
 Occasionally it is used as a dependent variable.
 MACS levels are stable over time and so they can be used as part of a prognosis for individuals.
 Although MACS was not designed for adults, it has been used with a good measure of reliability in young adult populations ranging in ages from 18-24.
 Although it has a good level of reliability when used for children between 2 and 5 years of age, there is less evidence for using it with children younger than 2.
 Unlike the GMFCS, there are no age bands for the MACS.
 Assessment is typically done by asking questions of the parent or therapist of the child to see where the child fits.
 MACS has had some studies demonstrating good to excellent inter-rater reliability.
-The MACS is used worldwide except in Africa.
+As of 2015, the MACS is used worldwide except in Africa.
+It is not recommended to use the MACS to detect change.